What You Don't Get To See When Your Plane Is Landing

 There’s no better window seat than the one in the cockpit.

-Qatar Airways Captain Sandeep Varma posted a mesmerizing video to Twitter last week documenting a plane landing at Queenstown Airport in New Zealand, one of the world’s most scenic airports.
+A Qatar Airways pilot, Sandeep Varma, posted a mesmerizing video to Twitter last week documenting a plane landing at Queenstown Airport in New Zealand, one of the world’s most scenic airports.

 The tweet, which has been shared more than 27,000 times, includes a video that shows what pilots see during that particular plane landing: snow-capped mountains above the clouds, prolonged moments with no visibility and a swift approach toward a runway.

-The video appears to be a shortened version of the dramatic landing that was previously posted to YouTube in 2013.
+The video appears to be a shortened version of the dramatic landing that was posted to YouTube in 2013.
 The extended video, seen below, shows a pilot’s view while flying over New Zealand’s Southern Alps.

 BEFORE YOU GO